digital-services-act/transparency-database/resources/markdown/api-documentation.md

         </svg></span></button>

     <div class="ecl-notification__description">Please note that starting from 1 July 2025 a new DSA Transparency Database and API schema will be adopted.
 This change will align the content of the DSA Transparency Database with the reporting templates mandated by the <a href="https://digital-strategy.ec.europa.eu/en/library/implementing-regulation-laying-down-templates-concerning-transparency-reporting-obligations">Transparency Reporting Implementing Act</a>, enhancing the consistency and comparability across the DSA transparency provisions.
 Read more about the forthcoming changes in the <a href="https://dsa-files.s3.eu-central-1.amazonaws.com/DSA_Transparency_Database_API_v2_changelog.xlsx">table containing the full changelog on this page</a>.</div>
+    <div class="ecl-notification__description">Please note that starting from 1 July 2025 the updated DSA Transparency Database and API schema deployed in this test environment will be adapted also in the production environment of the DSA Transparency Database.
+We encourage you to make use use of this test environment until 30 June 2025 to test the new schema here before the switch in production.
+The full documentation of the updated schema can be found below.
+You can also find a full changelog <a href="https://dsa-files.s3.eu-central-1.amazonaws.com/DSA_Transparency_Database_API_v2_changelog.xlsx">here</a>.</div>

   </div>
 </div>